Connect with us

 Midlife Halftime: Kacey dela Rosa dares to dream big

-Kacey Dela Rosa has been on a tear in recent months, her rise marked by dominant performances across multiple stages.
+Kacey Dela Rosa has been on a tear in recent months, with her rise marked by dominant performances across multiple stages.

 Last December, she delivered 17.0 points and 16.0 rebounds in the finals against host Thailand, steering the Philippines to a gold medal in the 33rd Southeast Asian Games.
 She stood as a pillar of strength for Gilas Pilipinas, averaging 20.25 points, 11.25 rebounds, and nearly three blocks per game.

-During the 2026 FIBA Women’s Basketball World Cup Qualifying Tournament in Villeurbanne, France last March, the 22-year-old held her own against bigger, tougher competition while still producing impressive numbers.
+During the 2026 FIBA Women’s Basketball World Cup Qualifying Tournament in Villeurbanne, France, last March, the 22-year-old held her own against bigger, tougher competition while still producing impressive numbers.
 She finished as the third-leading scorer with 15.6 points per game and ranked second in field goal percentage at 62.2%.
-She also topped all players in rebounds with 8.6 per game and led in blocks with 2.2 per outing.

 A week later, she made history again, powering the Philippines to clinch one of three slots in the FIBA 3×3 World Cup 2026 set this June in Poland.

-Where she was once known mainly within the Ateneo community—where she is a senior taking up Interdisciplinary Studies—and among avid followers of women’s basketball, Dela Rosa is now gaining recognition from Filipino fans nationwide.
+Where she was once known mainly within the Ateneo community — where she is a senior taking up Interdisciplinary Studies — and among avid followers of women’s basketball, Dela Rosa is now gaining recognition from Filipino fans nationwide.

 It is something she is still getting used to.